cgoncalves/cumulus_topology_converter/documentation/README.md

 Note: This list cannot be exhaustive because users can define new [passthrough attributes](#passthrough-attributes) and use them with custom templates.
 These are simply the attributes that the default template (Vagrantfile.j2) has support for.

 ####Node(Device) Level Attributes
 * os -- Sets the Operating System (i.e. the vagrant box) to be booted.
-This can also be provided indirectly when using a "function" as discussed below.
+This can also be provided indirectly when using a "function" as discussed in the [Functional Defaults](#functional-defaults) section or in the "function" attribute below.
+* config -- This defines a provisioning script to be called on the VM during the initial boot process.
+This script applies a basic interface configuration so the machine will be able to be controlled by vagrant after the interface remap.
+This can be overloaded with whatever additional configuration you may want your devices to have but keep in mind this script will be executed prior to having [interfaces remapped](#interface-remapping) so any configuration that requires the presence of particular interfaces (like running "ifreload -a") will not be able to complete here.
 * memory -- (optional) Sets the amount of memory (in MB) to be provided to the VM.
-* version -- (optional) Sets the version of the Box to be used.
+* version -- (optional) Sets the version of the vagrant box to be used.
 * function -- (optional) Correspondes to the [boot order](#boot-ordering) and the [functional defaults](#functional-defaults) in use for the VM.
 This can specify other attributes like OS and Memory.
-* config -- (optional) This defines a provisioning script to be called on the VM during the initial boot process.
-Keep in mind this playbook may be executed prior to having [interfaces remapped](#interface-remapping).
 * playbook -- (optional) Defines the provisioning playbook to be run on the device.
 Keep in mind this playbook may be executed prior to having [interfaces remapped](#interface-remapping).
 * tunnelip -- (optional) Defines the IP address to be used as a source address for UDP tunnel building in libvirt.
 * pxehost -- (optional) Defines the VM as requiring PXEboot, sets the Network as a boot target alongside the Harddrive of the VM.